w33ladalah/split-billing-whatsapp/README.md

 - `/new [name]` - Create a new bill
 - `/add [item] [amount]` - Add an item to the current bill (optional)
-- Send a photo of your bill to add all items at once (optional)
+- Send a photo of your bill to add all items at once (optional, requires OpenAI API key)
 - `/join [bill_name]` - Join the current bill as a participant (optional)
 - `/calculate` - Calculate and show how much each person owes in the current bill
-- `/close` - Close the current bill
+- `/close` - Close the current bill and send private messages to all participants
 - `/help` - Show available commands
 - `/lang [indonesia|english]` - Change bot language preference for this chat